-The overall planning for the Precinct has been informed by international best practice, based on the assumption that the co-location of clinical care, teaching and research will bring many direct advantages especially the rapid translation of research findings to the care environment.
-There are several mature working examples internationally including the aggregation of health care facilities and medical schools in Boston Massachusetts, around University College in London, the Parkville Precinct in Melbourne and in a number of locations in Sydney.
+Te Papa Hauora is based on the proven principle that co-locating clinical care, teaching and research brings many advantages, especially in the rapid translation of research findings to the clinical environment.
+There are several excellent, mature examples of precincts using this principle, including in Boston Massachusetts, London, Melbourne and several locations in Sydney.

-Compared to some overseas examples the Christchurch Precinct embraces a broader agenda, with commercial and community interests expected to participate and a strong culture of innovation and entrepreneurship expected to emerge.
+Compared to some overseas precincts, Te Papa Hauora embraces a broader agenda, with participation from both commercial and community interests and a growing culture of innovation and entrepreneurship.

-This will be supported by significant investment in the Christchurch Hospital facilities, including the Acute Services Building (ASB) and new Outpatients which are part of the largest health related building project in New Zealand.
-The ASB part of the hospital redevelopment is already well underway and will include a new acute services wing, additional operating theatres, a purpose-designed space for children, an expanded intensive care unit, a radiology department and a new emergency department.
+Te Papa Hauora will attract national and international research talent and funding.
+This is supported by significant investment in Christchurch Hospital facilities, including a new acute services building and outpatients facility.
+These are part of the largest health-related building project in New Zealand.
+Construction of the acute services building newly completed, including a new acute services wing, additional operating theatres, a purpose-designed space for children, an expanded intensive care unit, a radiology department and new emergency department.

-Additional economic activity in the centre will be generated through bio-medical and clinical research, health sciences education, health innovation and industry partnerships, along with health-related information technology created by a range of private, academic and government organisations.
+Economic benefits associated with Te Papa Hauora will come from bio-medical and clinical research; health sciences education; health innovation and industry partnerships; and health-related information technology created by a range of private, academic and government organisations.